UK Modern Slavery Act

 Our Direct Operations

 All UK units/plants and depots continue to be assessed in line with the Ethical Trading Initiative standard or National SMETA 4 Pillar standard to ensure all direct operations are regularly assessing and mitigating risk factors as they arise.
-Formal action plans are reviewed on a regular basis to eliminate risk within their direct operations and to review continuous improvement.
+In addition, formal action plans are reviewed on a regular basis to eliminate risk within their direct operations and to ensure continuous improvement.

 Our Supply Chain